-This report recommends several strategies for implementing balanced assessment, including using varied forms of assessment with continuous monitoring, feedback, and adjustment.
-Research also supports creating a District Assessment Framework and an annual Assessment Calendar.
+This report recommended several strategies for implementing balanced assessment, which included using varied forms of assessment with continuous monitoring, feedback, and adjustment.
+Research also supported creation of a District Assessment Framework and an annual Assessment Calendar.
 Fostering Professional Learning Communities (PLCs) and Professional Development opportunities also help support teachers and student learning and aid in implementing new assessment policies.

 Concurrent Validity Study

 A statistical analysis was performed using the School District’s Independent Reading Level Assessment (IRLA) and Oregon Assessment of Knowledge and Skills (OAKS) test data in reading.
-Graphic results illustrate student performance in grades 3-5 for the 2013-2014 school year.
-Tables and figures demonstrate disaggregated comparison information.
+Graphic results illustrated student performance in grades 3-5 for the 2013-2014 school year.
+Tables and figures demonstrated disaggregated comparison information.

 Summer School Program Evaluation 2014

 A statistical analysis was performed using pre- and posttest data for one district’s Reading and Math summer school program.
-Graphic results illustrate performance changes in kindergarten through fifth grade students.
-Data from 2013 is compared to data from 2014, and recommendations for further research are made.
+Graphic results illustrated performance changes in kindergarten through fifth grade students.
+Data from 2013 was compared to data from 2014, and recommendations for further research were made.